sablier-labs/flow/PRECISION-ISSUE.md

 \text{unlock\_interval} = \frac{10^{12}}{1.11574 \cdot 10^{10}} \approx 86.4 \, \text{seconds}
 ```

-**Important:** Since the smallest unit of time in Solidity is seconds and there are _no rational numbers_, we have two
+**Note:** Because the smallest unit of time in Solidity is seconds and it has no concept of _rational numbers_, there
-possible solutions for our unlock interval:
+exist two possible solutions for values of unlock interval:

 ```math
 \text{unlock\_interval}_\text{solidity} \in \left\{ \left\lfloor \text{unlock\_interval} \right\rfloor, \left\lceil \text{unlock\_interval} \right\rceil \right\} = \{86, 87\}
 ```

-From this, we can calculate the constant interval, which represents the maximum number of seconds that, if a token has
+Therefore, constant interval, defined as the maximum number of seconds that the ongoing debt remains constant after
-just been unlocked, the ongoing debt will return the same amount.
+newly unlocked tokens, can be calculated as:

 ```math
 \Rightarrow \text{constant\_interval}_\text{solidity} = \text{unlock\_interval}_\text{solidity} - 1 = \{85, 86\}
 ```

-Below, we have a Python test that verifies the calculations mentioned above $`\text{unlock\_interval}`$ is no less than
+The following Python code can be used to calculate the above mentioned `unlock_interval` as a value not than 86 seconds
-86 seconds and no more than 87 seconds.
+and no more than 87 seconds.

-<details><summary> Press to see the test script</summary>
+<details><summary> Click to expand Python code</summary>
 <p>

 ```python